 Economically targeted investing is defined as an investment designed to create economic benefits for a targeted geographic area, group of people, or sector of the economy.
-Economically targeted investing is barred when investing the Permanent Trust Funds, the Capitol Building Fund, and the Indian Cultural Education Trust, unless the investment meets the Exclusive Benefit Rule.
+Economically targeted investing is barred when investing the Permanent Trust Funds, the Capitol Building Fund, the Indian Cultural Education Trust, and the Theodore Roosevelt Presidential Library and Museum Endowment Fund, unless the investment meets the Exclusive Benefit Rule.